EXPERT ADVICE

 An overflowing septic tank can be unpleasant and costly to deal with.
 It could also land you in murky waters with your local authorities or the Environment Agency.

-Keep reading to learn the five telltale signs that your septic tank needs emptying.
+Keep reading to learn the telltale signs that your septic tank needs emptying.
 We also explain what happens if your tank overflows and how much a waste disposal expert will charge to fix it.

 How do you know when your septic tank needs pumping?